ArtCenter1/omnitrade-terminal/project_management/current_phase.md

 1. A sandbox/demo environment for risk-free exploration
 2. Guided tutorials using react-joyride
 3. An AI-driven assistant with voice and animations
+4. Guided setup wizard for Binance Testnet API keys

 This solution will improve user retention and provide a better first-time experience while supporting bot building and backtesting features.
+The Binance Testnet API key setup wizard has been moved from the Binance Testnet integration plan to this onboarding experience to provide a more integrated user experience.
 See `onboarding_experience.md` for details.